rh-aiservices-bu/rh-kb-chat/products-documentation-ingestion/README.md

 The pipeline will:
 1. Load collections from the specified source
 2. Process each collection according to its directive (create, update, delete)
+3. Split documents into chunks with configurable size and overlap
-3. Generate embeddings for the content
+4. Generate embeddings for the content chunks
-4. Store the indexed content in Milvus
+5. Store the indexed content in Milvus
-5. Log detailed progress information
+6. Log detailed progress information

 ## Supported Operations